cdktf/cdktf-provider-snowflake/docs/user.java.md

 - *Type:* java.lang.Number

-Specifies the number of minutes to temporarily bypass MFA for the user.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`-1`)) Specifies the number of minutes to temporarily bypass MFA for the user.

 This property can be used to allow a MFA-enrolled user to temporarily bypass MFA during login in the event that their MFA device is not available.
 External changes for this field won't be detected.
 In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/user#mins_to_bypass_mfa User#mins_to_bypass_mfa}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/user#mins_to_bypass_mfa User#mins_to_bypass_mfa}

 ---